 For instance, when I am writing my historical romance, I watch Outlanders, Black Sails, Rome, the Musketeers, and others in that vein.
 When I’m writing my demon hunter series, I watch Buffy the Vampire slayer, Downton Abbey (to get the rhythm of the Posh British accent and the story is delightful), Killjoys, or anything with a badass female lead.

 One thing I must have is a good cigar.
 Since I’m not allowed to smoke in the house and I can’t type and smoke at the same time, I write my first draft longhand outdoors whatever the weather.
 Also, starting from scratch on a blank screen freaks me out.
 I freeze.
 Writing long hand and a good bourbon frees me up.

-Also, I keep totems on my desk that I feel give me good energy for writing.
-A bobble head Walter White inspires my character development.
-A statue of the patron saint of lost causes reminds me it’s not impossible to finish a story and get it publish.
-A statue of buddha signals me to breath and focus.
+Also, I Mack Little keep totems on my desk that I feel give me good energy for writing.
+A bobblehead Walter White inspires my character development.
+A statue of the patron saint of lost causes reminds me it’s not impossible to finish a story and get it published.
+A statue of buddha signals me to breathe and focus.
 Then there are various crystals and gemstones….

 Mack Little currently writing the second novel in the Daughter of Hades series, where a mysterious pirate bent on revenge finds love instead.